Lead the Course

 HyFlex Instruction

 Leading (or thinking of leading) a HyFlex course?
-Watch a workshop detailing the use of the 1 Court Street HyFlex classroom and equipment.
-(Recorded March 17, 2023.)
+The Osher staff offers orientation workshops prior to each term, and you can watch a workshop detailing use of the 1 Court Street HyFlex classroom and equipment.
+We also have a HyFlex classroom manual available for review or download at the link below.

 Osher at Dartmouth HyFlex Classroom Manual